-Okay so I had pretty awful stomach issues in Israel and in Belgium – one day I literally couldn’t eat because I was so constipated and had so much gas.
+Okay so I had pretty awful stomach issues in Israel and in Belgium – one day I literally couldn’t eat because my stomach was so unhappy with me.
+It wasn’t food poisoning or the flu – just that I felt so bloated and horrible.
 (TMI probably but this is the shitty – or lack thereof, heheh – side of traveling).

 I think this may have been due to lack of probiotics in my diet?
 And all the unhealthy, oily things I was eating (fries and waffles galore!!
 And lots of hummus and eggplant things in Israel).